junegunn/fzf/README.md

 <img src="https://raw.githubusercontent.com/junegunn/i/master/fzf-preview.png" width=640>

-It's an interactive Unix filter for command-line that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.
+It's an interactive filter program for any kind of list; files, command history, processes, hostnames, bookmarks, git commits, etc. It implements a "fuzzy" matching algorithm, so you can quickly type in patterns with omitted characters and still get the results you want.

 Pros
 ----